claudia-c-weber/CoRa/README.md

 # CoRa - a parametric codon model for estimating conservative or radical amino acid substitutions

-Notes on replicating results from Weber and Whelan, 2019 (https://doi.org/10.1093/molbev/msz003) using BppSuite (https://github.com/BioPP/bppsuite; Gu&#233;guen et al., 2013).
+This repository contains notes on replicating results from Weber and Whelan, 2019 (https://doi.org/10.1093/molbev/msz003) using BppSuite (https://github.com/BioPP/bppsuite; Gu&#233;guen et al., 2013).

-The folder ./scripts/run_models/ contains configuration information and scripts (note that the configuration files were tested with Bio++ v 2.4.0).
+The folder ./scripts/run_models/ contains configuration information and scripts.

+## Model basics

+The CoRa model is specified by setting the `model` parameter to `CodonAAClustFreq(model=K80(),frequencies=F3X4)`.
+Other equilibrium frequency settings may also be used.

+Custom amino acid partitions can also be specified.
+By default `partition=(1,2,3,3,3,2,2,1,2,4,4,2,4,4,1,3,3,2,2,1)`will be used.
+The order of the amino acids in the list is `ARNDCQEGHILKMFPSTWYV`, and the partitions indicate small non-polar, large polar, small polar, and large non-polar amino acids.

+## Prerequisites and configuration
+The configuration files provided in this repository were tested with Bio++ v 2.4.0, and you will need to check out [this commit](https://github.com/BioPP/bpp-phyl/commit/64b6abc67d815ca062a90ed4390d457c83dc534b) of bpp-phyl in order to use the model.
+The structure of the configuration file has changed in more recent versions.
+See [here](https://github.com/BioPP/bppsuite/blob/master/Examples/MaximumLikelihood/Codons/M0/ML.bpp) for an example of how to set up M0 if you wish to use a newer version of Bio++.
+However, please be aware that I have not formally benchmarked this setup.

 ## Comparison of results